Keep track of when and where you feel pain and discuss it with your doctor.

 During this stage of recovery you may be advised by your doctor to begin using the injured body part as much as possible for your usual activities even though you may still have some pain.
 Gradually over the next few months, movements usually become easier and more comfortable and may eventually return to normal.
 Slowly, the pain may completely go away.

-Many people who fracture will eventually heal and recover to the point where they no longer experience any pain.
-However, some people may continue to experience pain long after the fracture and soft tissues have healed.
-Full healing from a fracture can take anywhere from several weeks to several months and occasionally even several years.
+Many people who fracture will heal and recover to the point where they no longer feel any pain.
+However, some people may continue to feel pain long after the fracture and soft tissues have healed.
+Full healing from a fracture can take anywhere from many weeks to many months and sometimes even many years.

 Pain that persists after full healing is expected to have taken place is called chronic pain.
 Chronic pain may be due to nerve damage, the development of scar tissue, an aggravation of underlying arthritis or any number of other causes.

-Chronic pain is usually managed on an individual basis.
-The choice of treatment will depend on your initial injury and the specific cause of the pain.
+The choice of treatment will depend on your injury and the specific cause of the pain.
 Some examples of how to manage chronic pain include physical therapy, exercises and medications.
 These examples may not cure your pain but they may help to control or reduce the pain.
 Controlling pain can help you manage your day-to-day activities and enjoy a better quality of life.

 The Bone Fit™ trained healthcare professionals in your area, doctor or other healthcare provider can advise you about what is reasonable for you to expect for your recovery.
 Your healthcare team will help reduce your risk of a second fracture.